spacekookie/libreedb/README.md

 Installation
 ------------

-ReeDB is a system daemon that developers can talk to via a JSON powered RESTful API.
+Reedb is a system daemon that developers can talk to via a JSON powered RESTful API.
 This interface allows access management, remote vault management and easy integration into projects of different languages.
-As long as the ReeDB daemon is installed on the system your application can use secure vaults.
+As long as the Reedb daemon is installed on the system your application can use secure vaults.
 (See details below)

 End-users packages and binary installers are being provided (check the wiki [here])

 Usage
 -----
-In order to develop applications that use ReeDB

-In order to develop applications that use ReeDB you need to register your application with the vault daemon and get an authentication token in order to insert or get data from a secure vault.
+In order to develop applications that use Reedb you need to register your application with the vault daemon and get an authentication token in order to insert or get data from a secure vault.

 Alternatively (if you develop in Ruby) you can use Reedb as a gem dependency.
 This way you can run your own instance of Reedb in a custom directory with a lot more control over what the daemon does in the background.